Coles Mastercard application guide

-From eligibility criteria and essential documents to checking your application status, here's what you need to know to apply for a Coles Mastercard.
+From eligibility criteria to application details and documents, here's what you need to know to apply for a Coles Mastercard.

 If you've never applied for a credit card or if you want to increase your chances of being approved, you can use this guide to learn more about the Coles Mastercard application process, including the eligibility requirements and details you’ll need to provide.
-We also go through how to apply for Coles Mastercard balance transfers and other factors to consider before you apply.
+We also go through how to apply for Coles Mastercard balance transfer offers and other factors to consider before you apply.